What the ADA Tells Us about Accessibility when Implementing COVID-19 Regulations

 May 15, 2020

-During these unprecedented times when there is so much uncertainty about what the “new normal” will look like as the country begins to re-open, we wanted to remind everyone about an oldie-but-a-goodie law that has been around for almost 30 years.
+During these times of uncertainty about what about what the “new normal” will look like as the country begins to re-open, we wanted to remind everyone about an oldie-but-a-goodie law that has been around for almost 30 years.
 This law requires that places like businesses and state/local governments consider how their services might need to be tweaked in order to serve customers and clients, including those with disabilities.
 That law, of course, is the Americans with Disabilities Act (ADA).

 Two key concepts related to the ADA’s non-discrimination provisions address the fundamentals underlying the majority of the questions that the ADA Centers have received nationwide over the past few months.
 As you design, implement, and strive to comply with new coronavirus regulations meant to keep everyone safe, you’ll want to keep these in mind.